CarlSargunar/Umbraco-Docker/README.md

 Copy the UmbData folder from Files into the Root.
 This has the data container set-up in it

-The database is in a local DB file for now - so let's MOVE the MDF files into a Docker database container and run them from in there.
+The actual database we created in a local DB file for now  - so let's MOVE the MDF files into a Docker database container and run them from in there.

 These files are Umbraco.mdf and Umbraco_log.ldf in the folder UmbDock\umbraco\Data